pndaproject/platform-package-repository/README.md

 ## Repository configuration

 All the configuration is defined in the file pr-config.json.
-Currently, the package repository support Swift / AWS S3 or file system backend storage.
+Currently, the package repository supports Swift / AWS S3 or file system backend storage.

-So here is an example of configuration for:
+Here are some example configurations for each supported option.

-- Swift: reuse the variable from the openrc script available through the OpenStack Horizon console.
-In this example, we assume that the apps container with the folder releases is already created and also that the user has access to Swift.
+- Swift: use the settings from the openrc script available through the OpenStack Horizon console.
+This assumes that the apps container with the folder releases is already created and also that the user has access to Swift.

 ```json
     "SwiftRepository": {